SouthGreenPlatform/trainings/_pages/trinityTrinotate/TP-trinity.md

 {% endhighlight %}

 ## 3.4 BLASTX comparison to known protein sequences database

 ##### Performing a blastx againt the swissprot database (the manually annotated and reviewed section of the UniProt Knowledgebase)

+* <p class="warning"> WARNING !: This step will not run in this practice because it will be inclued in annotation script !!
+But we give you commands lines to lauch with your data.</p>

 {% highlight python %}
 #load modules